CodeDmitry/QuickDirectories/README.md

 ## <a name="intro">Introduction</a>

-> QuickDirectories is a simple way of managing thinking space.
+> QuickDirectories is a simple way of managing programming workspace.

 ## <a name="features">Features</a>